 Tremiti Islands: An Off-the-Beaten-Path Adventure in Italy

-Updated 06.15.2019: Want to go off-the-beaten-path in Italy?
+Want to go off-the-beaten-path in Italy?
 Visit the Tremiti Islands off Italy’s Gargano Peninsula.
 Okay, I’m sure that most Italians and Western Europeans know about these tiny islands near the Adriatic coast.
 But how many Americans visit?
-Alan and I are raising our hands, here, and giving you reasons to add them to […]
+Alan and I are raising our hands, here, and giving you reasons to add them to your next […]

 Orta San Giulio: Northern Italy At Its Best

-Updated 10.01.2013: A walkable European city with cobblestone streets, historic half-timbered buildings and a castle that sits in the middle of a lake—does this sound like a fairytale setting to you?
-On a walking tour in Schwerin, Germany, you’ll discover this charming scene complemented by cultural festivals and plenty of active travel opportunities.
-Schwerin might […]
+Do you enjoy city walking tours?
+My tips for a Schwerin walking tour are for you!
+And it’s easy to do on your own.
+Exploring Schwerin on foot A walkable European city with cobblestone streets, historic half-timbered buildings and a castle that sits in the middle of a lake—does this sound like a fairytale setting […]

 Exploring the French Medieval Village of Perouges